Curl (mathematics): Curl geometrically

 The curl of a 3-dimensional vector field which only depends on 2 coordinates (say x and y) is simply a vertical vector field (in the z direction) whose magnitude is the curl of the 2-dimensional vector field, as in the examples on this page.

 Considering curl as a 2-vector field (an antisymmetric 2-tensor) has been used to generalize vector calculus and associated physics to higher dimensions.

 Inverse

-In the case where the divergence of a vector field V is zero, a vector field W exists such that V = curl(W).
+In the case where the divergence of a vector field V is zero, a vector field W exists such that V = curl(W) on a simply connected domain.
 This is why the magnetic field, characterized by zero divergence, can be expressed as the curl of a magnetic vector potential.

 If W is a vector field with curl(W) = V, then adding any gradient vector field grad(f) to W will result in another vector field W + grad(f) such that curl(W + grad(f)) = V as well.
 This can be summarized by saying that the inverse curl of a three-dimensional vector field can be obtained up to an unknown irrotational field with the Biot–Savart law.